renph/Reproduce-texture-vs-shape/README.md

 The figure below shows an example of stylized images.
 ![Stylized Dataset](report/img/bear.png)

-In stylized images, original texture is replace by another random texture, only the shape is preserved.
+In a stylized image, original texture is replace by another random texture, only the shape is preserved.
 Datasets can be downloaded from [imagenet-16](https://www.kaggle.com/davidddxu/imagenet16) and [stylizedimagenet-16](https://www.kaggle.com/davidddxu/stylizedimagenet16).